icatimmersive/website/README.md

 Mar 28 Created mirror worlds challenge page initial comit and link from cv.html

 # TODO
+-Create a separate folder for main site.
+Q:navigate to main page?
+-separate main website readme with challenge website readme -challenge footer div center not implemented.
+-get rid of all copy rights at footer, modify at next major template upgrade.
 -add google analytics to all pages
 -page style edits, especially like overview.html and cv.html
 -content edits